-Psoriasis is a lifelong condition that is not currently curable, although the severity of the disease can improve or worsen over time.
-About 25 percent of people have periods when their symptoms go away, called remission periods.
+Psoriasis is usually a lifelong condition and is not currently curable, although the severity of the disease can improve or worsen over time and can be controlled with treatment.

-However, in people with certain forms of the disease, itching or pain and stiffness is severe and disabling.
-Many people with visible psoriasis lesions are embarrassed by their appearance, and suffer with stress, anxiety, loneliness, and low self-esteem as a result.
+In people with certain forms of the disease, itching or pain and stiffness is severe and disabling.
+Some people with visible psoriasis lesions have feelings of embarrassment about their appearance.
+Stress, anxiety, loneliness, and low self-esteem can occur as a result.

 People with psoriasis have higher rates of depression compared to those without the condition.
-Patients often benefit from working with a psychologist, clinical social worker, or other therapist to discuss their illness and possible ways to cope.
-A number of organizations, such as the National Psoriasis Foundation, are available to provide support to patients with psoriasis and their families (see 'Where to get more information' below).
+People who have depression often benefit from working with a psychologist, clinical social worker, or other therapist to discuss their illness and identify possible ways to cope.
+A number of organizations, such as the National Psoriasis Foundation (www.psoriasis.org), are available to provide support to people with psoriasis and their families.
+(See 'Where to get more information' below.)

 Psoriasis can be diagnosed by examining the skin.
-Rarely, a skin biopsy or scraping may be taken to rule out other disorders.
+Occasionally, a skin biopsy or scraping may be taken to rule out other disorders.
 There is no blood test that can definitively diagnose psoriasis.